Yang Shuai (footballer)

-Yang Shuai (杨帅 (楊帥, Yáng Shuài); born 28 January 1997) is a Chinese footballer who currently plays for Chinese Super League side Chengdu Rongcheng as a left-footed centre-back.
+Yang Shuai (杨帅 (楊帥, Yáng Shuài); born 28 January 1997) is a Chinese footballer who currently plays for Chinese Super League side Shanghai Shenhua as a left-footed centre-back.

 Club career

 Yang Shuai started his professional football career in 2017 when he was promoted to Chinese Super League side Liaoning FC's first team squad.
 On 2 May 2017, he made his senior debut in a 4–3 away defeat against Hangzhou Greentown, coming on as a substitute for Lu Qiang in the beginning of second half.
 He made his league debut on 10 August 2017, playing the whole match in a 3–0 home loss against Guangzhou Evergrande.
 On 24 April 2018, he scored his first senior goal in a 4–1 home loss against Dalian Yifang in the 2018 Chinese FA Cup.

 On 12 February 2019, Yang transferred to Chinese Super League side Chongqing Lifan.
 He would make his debut for the club in a league game on 2 March 2019 against Guangzhou R&F in 2-2 draw.
 He would go on to establish himself as an integral member of the team throughout his three seasons at the club.

 On 26 April 2022, he joined fellow top tier club Henan Songshan Longmen (now known as Henan FC) for the start of the 2022 Chinese Super League.
 This would be followed by his debut appearance for the club on 4 June 2022 in a league game against Dalian Professional in a 2-2 draw.
 After establishing himself as an integral member of the team he would score his first goal for the club on 11 June 2022, which was in a league game against Zhejiang Professional in a 3-1 victory.

+On 6 January 2026, Yang joined fellow top tier club Shanghai Shenhua in 2026 season.